avaus/bigdata-cluster/README.md

 gem 'berkshelf'
 ```

-Visit [here](http://berkshelf.com/index.html) to know more about installing Berkshelf
+Visit [here](http://berkshelf.com/index.html) to know more about installing Berkshelf.

 ### Install Packer
 Packer is a tool for creating identical machine images from a single source configuration.
 With Packer, we can easily build images for Amazon EC2, DigitalOcean, VirtualBox and VMware.
 Visit [here](http://www.packer.io/docs/installation.html) to install Packer.

 ### Misc
-Other tools might be needed such as [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git) ...
+Other tools might be needed such as [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git).

 # 3. Deployment

 ## 3.1.
 Get source code
-The source code of the Avaus BigData cluster is at Git hub: …..
+The source code of the Avaus BigData cluster is available at [GitHub](https://github.com/avaus/bigdata-cluster).

 ## 3.2.
 Run locally
-In this mode, there are 1 master and 1 slave.
+In this mode, there is 1 master and 1 slave.

 ### Update cookbooks
-In the project folder, run this command
+In the project folder, run this command:

 ```bash
 berks update
 berks vendor
 ```
 Cookbooks will be in berks-cookbooks folder.
-If there exists berks-cookbooks folder and you want to renew it, remember to remove the folder
+If the 'berks-cookbooks' folder already exists, and you want to renew it, remember to remove the folder:

 ```bash
 berks update